 - Water, lemon juice, sugar: The base of our sauce which also includes the ground spices used to cook the lamb.
 The lemon juice adds brightness and acidity.

-- Olive oil, kosher salt, black peppe
+- Olive oil, kosher salt, black pepper

 Adapted from Jerusalem by Yotam Ottolenghi and Sami Tamimi

-Drizzle about a tablespoon of olive oil over the flesh of each eggplant.
-Season them with about a teaspoon of kosher salt and sprinkle with cracked black pepper.
+Preheat oven to 425°F. Slice the eggplants in half and place in a 9x13 baking dish.
+Drizzle about 1 tablespoon of olive oil over the flesh of each eggplant.
+Season them with about 1 teaspoon of kosher salt and sprinkle with freshly ground black pepper.

-Roast for 20 - 40 minutes, until the flesh and edges just begin to turn golden brown.
+Roast for 20-40 minutes, until the flesh and edges just begin to turn golden brown.
 Remove from the oven and cool slightly.
+Reduce oven temperature to 375°F.

 Want to save this recipe?